mkawalec/showjs-client/README.md

 - [ ] Account at the server at which someone can log in
 - [ ] Comments to a presentation can be saved on the account

-Styling has a high priority and should happen somewhere along the way
+Styling has a high priority and should happen somewhere along the way.
+It needs a thorough discussion if we want to support more presentation engines than Reveal.js